mathildebuenerd/music-emotion-classifier/README.md

 ### 4. Run
 - Run with using `npm start` at the root of the project.
-- You can access the results in the console at `http://localhost:1234`
+- You can access the results in the console at `http://localhost:1234`, with Google Chrome.
 - You can also tune the model here, by entering your own parameters and pressing the "Classify" button.
-There is not checking for the values entered here so
+There is no checking for the values entered here so be careful.
 - The results will appear in the console.